Skip to content

 State is a collection of token quantities.

-The same economic exposure can arrise from different collections of tokens.
+The same conditional account value can arise from different collections of tokens.

 An account state is defined by a single object: